puppetlabs/puppetserver/documentation/services_master_puppetserver.markdown

 [cert_manpage]: https://puppet.com/docs/puppet/latest/man/cert.html
 [deprecated]: ./deprecated_features.markdown

-Puppet master is a Ruby application that compiles configurations for any number of Puppet agent nodes, using Puppet code and various other data sources.
-(For more info, see [Overview of Puppet's Architecture](https://puppet.com/docs/puppet/latest/architecture.html).)

-Puppet Server is an application that runs on the Java Virtual Machine (JVM) and provides the same services as the classic Puppet master application.
+Puppet is configured in an agent-master architecture, in which a master node controls configuration information for a fleet of managed agent nodes.
+Puppet Server performs the role of the master node.
+Puppet Server is a Ruby and Clojure application that runs on the Java Virtual Machine (JVM) and provides the same services as the classic Puppet master application.
 It mostly does this by running the existing Puppet master code in several JRuby interpreters, but it replaces some parts of the classic application with new services written in Clojure.

-> **Note:** Puppet Enterprise 3.7 and later use Puppet Server by default.
-You do not need to manually install or configure it.

 This page describes the generic requirements and run environment for Puppet Server; for practical instructions, see the docs for [installing](./install_from_packages.markdown) and [configuring](./configuration.markdown) it.
 For details about invoking the `puppet master` command, see [the `puppet master` man page](https://puppet.com/docs/puppet/latest/man/master.html).